 But it is missing a few critical features that make it attractive to content providers.

 Step 4: Authentication, License Rotation, and Supporting Offline Playback

 At this stage, I want to distinguish core DRM technology providers (such as Apple, Google, and Microsoft) and DRM vendors that provide services around those technologies.
-In this section, let’s look at a few of these business rules expected in the industry when it comes to DRM – these could be offered directly by the DRM technology provider or a DRM vendor.
+In this section, let’s look at a few of these business rules expected in the industry regarding DRM – these could be offered directly by the DRM technology provider or a DRM vendor.

-DRM technology providers such as FairPlay, Widevine, PlayReady do not offer User Authentication services.
+DRM technology providers such as FairPlay, Widevine, and PlayReady do not offer User Authentication services.
 However, DRM vendors can!
 When the user hits “Play,” a separate server authenticates the user’s credentials (e.g., customerID).
-It checks whether the user is authorized to play that content based on subscription levels, promo codes, etc. After this server authenticates the user, the app can make a license request to the license server.
-Note: This is a gross simplification of the workflow and professional DRM vendors have more sophisticated workflows for authentication.
+It checks whether the user can play that content based on subscription levels, promo codes, etc. After this server authenticates the user, the app can make a license request to the license server.
+Note: This is a gross simplification of the workflow, and professional DRM vendors have more sophisticated workflows for authentication.